M-Scott-Lassiter/jest-geojson/README.md

 ## Configure Jest

 Jest [will run custom scripts](https://jestjs.io/docs/configuration#setupfilesafterenv-array) after its environment loads.
-You can take advantage of that to load all `jest-geojson` matchers automatically.
+You can take advantage of that to load all `Jest-GeoJSON` matchers automatically.

 To do so, either create a `jest.config.js` file: